diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 ![Workflow Actions: Save as Template](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowSaveAsTemplate.png)

 Once the workflow is configured, select the `BAM Files` input under the `BAM to FASTA` stage.
-This will pop up a dialogue to select input files.
+This will pop up a dialogue windows to select input files.
 Select the _PacBio Sequel Reads_ from the `pacbio` folder as input.

 ![BAM to FASTA input](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/BAMtoFASTAinput.png)

 Under the `Create Raw Reads Dazzler DB` stage, click the gear icon to open the parameters panel and fill in the "Estimated genome size" parameter with the given species' expected genome size.
 For `fArcCen1`, the estimated genome size is 0.99Gbp, so we fill in `0.99G`.
 The genome size can be obtained from the [Animal Genome Size Database](http://www.genomesize.com/) or if the species is no available there, can also be estimated by running **Jellyfish and GenomeScope** on the raw 10x
-Genomics reads (check at the end of this section about how to run the _Genomescope_ workflow).
+Genomics reads (check at the end of this section about how to run the _Genomescope_ workflow) feel free to ask in the training section of slack if you have further question.

 ![Create Raw Reads stage](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/CreateRawReadsConfig.png)
 ![Configure genome size](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/LengthCutoffConfig.png)